There are now 3 possible online modes for units:

 Availability Location Mode Semester 2 UWA (Perth) Face to face Predominantly face-to-face.
 On campus attendance required to complete this unit.
 May have accompanying resources online.
 Semester 2 UWA (Perth) Online timetabled 100% Online Unit.
 NO campus face-to-face attendance is required to complete this unit.
 All study requirements are online only.
 Unit includes some synchronous components, with a requirement for students to participate online at specific times.

 - This unit is concerned with the interrelationship between structures and sites.
 It provides students with constructional and site manipulation knowledge in relation to architecture and landscape design; an understanding of generic practices in the construction of traditional and contemporary buildings, landscapes and site works; and the applicability of environmentally conscious design in the context of constructed environments.

-- Students are able to (1) demonstrate understanding of basic structural principles in architecture and landscape design; (2) apply techniques for recording contextual information about sites and buildings on the basis of environmental, topographic, cultural and historical factors; (3) illustrate how built elements are constructed and how this information is conveyed in a drawing; (4) compare and contrast the fundamental properties of building materials, such as where they come from, how they are used, and their essential structural properties and materiality in the context of environmental design; and (5) make informed and appropriate structural, material and grading decisions.
+- Students are able to (1) understand basic structural principles in architecture and landscape design; (2) apply techniques for recording contextual information about sites and buildings on the basis of environmental, topographic, cultural and historical factors; (3) illustrate how built elements are constructed and how this information is conveyed in a drawing; (4) compare and contrast the fundamental properties of building materials, such as where they come from, how they are used, and their essential structural properties and materiality in the context of environmental design; and (5) make informed and appropriate structural, material and grading decisions.

-- Typically this unit is assessed in the following ways: (1) project 1 (group project); (2) project 2; and (3) project 3.
+- Indicative assessments in this unit are as follows: (1) project 1 (group project); (2) project 2; and (3) project 3.
 Further information is available in the unit outline.